chloenevas/Broadband-Access-Info-System/README.md

     will run through all the tests and produce the result of passed/failed tests in the terminal.
 To get more information about the tests, you can run "npx playwright show-report". "npx playwright test --ui" can also be used to see the web app while the tests are running.
 Additionally, the tests can be run using the Testing tab of VSCode.

     To run the jest unit tests, type "npm test" in the terminal.
+To see the results of specific test suites, type h, then p, then the name of the test file.

 ### Run the program: